anon-blue/anon.blue/README.txt

                                where are you from?
          wow
            hi hi hi...i ann from england,will someone at there?(haha)
+                                                                     42432424flr

-                                     alice 2121 was here__no one want to play ga mes?                                                         ljq1231 was hehe/// here.
+jahfilnalfhuehiealg                  alice 2121 was here__no one want to play ga mes?                                                         ljq1231 was hehe/// here.